Yonugy/Simple-Coding-Exercises/short-exercises/README.md

 <br>All even number is not a prime number as it can be divided by 2.
 <br>9 is not the prime number as it can be divided by 3.

+## Question 16
+Write a Python function to checks whether a string is a palindrome or not
+<br>Palindrome is refers to the word, phrase, or sequence that reads the same backward as forward.
+<br>E.g. madam, kakak, level, kayak, refer